2024-06-24

 Using HTML Sprites

 For a home page whose responsiveness is critical, or a page with lots of images, it is worth doing some experiments.
 To see how long it takes a page to load, you can use Google Chrome: choose View => Inspect Elements => Network and reload the page to see what elements are loaded and what takes the longest.
-Or you can select the Inspector's Lighthouse tab and audit the page; Performance should be near 100.
+Or you can select the Lighthouse tab and audit the page; Performance should be near 100.

-Maintaining Web Pages with Galleries
+Maintaining Web Pages containing Galleries

 To set up a gallery page to use sprites, the compilation of HTMX to HTML takes these steps: